Avaiga/taipy-doc/docs/relnotes.md

      be abandoned while its status remains unchanged.
 A job whose status is `FAILED`, `CANCELED` or `ABANDONED` cannot be canceled.
    - Taipy Core can now be run as a service by using `Core().run()` or `tp.run(Core())`.
-By running Core as a service, Taipy will initialize the scheduler and the job dispatcher based on the config provided.
-Taipy Core can also be run along with Taipy Gui or Taipy Rest.
+By running Core as a service, Taipy initializes the scheduler and the job dispatcher based on the provided configuration.
+The Taipy Core service can be run along with Taipy Gui or Taipy Rest services.

 #### Improvements